Welcome to the Living With... series which presents first-hand accounts of life with mental illness and substance misuse.

 My GP referred me to the Child and Adolescent Mental Health Services (CAMHS) which is an information resource regarding young people’s mental health.

 I had Cognitive Behavioural Therapy (CBT) for eight weeks but I didn’t feel that it helped me.
 It is important to build a relationship with your therapist but unfortunately I wasn’t able to.
-My condition worsened and I was then referred to the inpatient unit at Greater Manchester West where I received group therapy and took medication to help me.
+My condition worsened and I was then referred to the inpatient unit at Greater Manchester Mental Health where I received group therapy and took medication to help me.

 How have the Trust staff helped you?

 I was very scared when I was referred to the inpatient unit but everyone was really kind.
 I then started treatment with a specialist who has helped me enormously on my road to recovery and is the most amazing woman I have ever met.

 It was difficult to stay as an inpatient but it meant I received a great deal of support from the staff.